behrman/ci-wi/README.md

-# Causal Inference: What If - Tidyverse Examples
+# R Code for Causal Inference: What If

-This repository contains the source for [Tidyverse examples]() for
+This repository contains the source for [R Code for Causal Inference: What If](behrman.github.io/ci-wi).

+A PDF of the original book is available at its website

 Hernán MA, Robins JM.
 [Causal Inference: What If](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/).
 2020.

-The linked site has a PDF of the book.

-We welcome suggestions for improvements for these examples.
+We welcome suggestions for improvements to the code.

 * Small matters, such as typos, can be submitted through pull requests.
 * Larger matters can be submitted through issues.